 The piece was a response to the issue of Asylum Seekers in particular the stimulus 'Out of Sight, Out of Mind'.

-Meanwhile the viewer’s photograph is issued with a number and displayed.
+The viewer’s photograph is issued with a number, generated from the paperwork and displayed.
 The viewer watches their own photo develop through the peep holes., with some polaroid images distorting as they react to metal compounds in the fixtures.

 Mark would like to thank and acknowledge the translators and voice artists; Margarita Gershkovich, Brynn Loosemore, Nina, and also Tom Bannerman for the expert construction of the piece.